NordPass Review

 After a successful login, my Android experience started with a suggestion to enable Autofill, which has to be done on the OS level.

 Afterward, I was welcomed by a user-friendly Home screen.
-Here you can search your vault, check all five different categories (Logins, Secure Notes, Credit Cards, Shared, and Trash), see the recently used entries and their full alphabetical list.
-Also, there are three big buttons at the bottom of the screen – one for Home, one for adding one of the three types of data, and one for Settings.
+Here, you can search your vault, check all five different categories (Logins, Secure Notes, Credit Cards, Shared, and Trash), and see the recently used entries and their complete alphabetical list.
+Also, there are three big buttons at the bottom of the screen—one for Home, one for adding one of the three types of data, and one for Settings.

 Clicking the three dots on the right of the entry opens a menu with all possible actions, such as copying usernames or passwords.

-Those who like to rummage through the trash will find NordPass Trash bin full of come up.
-It’s perfectly functional, allowing to copy your info and launch the site to log in to.
-Some might use it as an extra category for sorting their secrecies.
+Those who like to rummage through the trash will find the NordPass Trash bin full of come-up.
+It’s perfectly functional, allowing you to copy your info and launch the site to log in.
+Some might use it as an extra category to sort their secrecies.

 Speaking of secrecies, adding a Secure Note allows you to choose a title and the note.
 It also allows using your camera for OCR input.
 Upon testing, NordPass did pretty well with printed and pretty bad with hand-written all-caps text.
 Sadly, if you want to edit your Secure Note, you can no longer use the OCR feature, which is probably for the best.